 France’s role at the United Nations [fr]

-- French President, Emmanuel Macron, during the United Nations General Assembly, 19 September 2017
+- French President, Emmanuel Macron, at the UN General Assembly - 24 September 2019

 France was one of the founding members of the UN when it was created in 1945.
 It is a member of the Security Council and holds a permanent seat, like the United States, China, the United Kingdom and Russia.
 As such, it plays a key role in many issues and drafts a large number of texts adopted by the Security Council.